sachinsngh165/jekyll-now/GSOC_Final_Report.md

 2. Option to select color map for peers

 ## What I've learned
 This GSOC was an extremely enlightening and fun experience.
 While working on this project I've improved my problem solving and designing skills.
-My both of the mentors Cristobal Medina-López and Jose Manuel García Salmerón helped me throughout this period and were giving me constant feedback.
+Both of the mentors Cristobal Medina-López and Jose Manuel García Salmerón helped me throughout this period and were giving me constant feedback.
 I'm very thankful to both of the them.
 I think contributing to open source is the best way to sharpen your skills and I wish to continue my contribution.

 ## Commits and pull request
 [https://github.com/P2PSP/simulator/commits?author=sachinsngh165](https://github.com/P2PSP/simulator/commits?author=sachinsngh165)